Yoga Stories for Teaching Kids Yoga Poses

 What do you do??

-I highly recommend using yoga stories with yoga poses added in.
+I highly recommend using a well know or made up story or book with poses added in.

-It's so simple and so fun, especially with kids as young as 2 and up to ages 9 or 10!
+It’s so simple and so fun, especially with littles ones as young as 2 and up to ages 9 or 10!

 young child doing yoga pose on a yoga mat, storytelling for kids yoga,